lmorg/murex/README.md

 ## Interactive shell

-Aside the language being designed to offer more robust shell scripting, the interactive shell itself is also designed around productivity.
+Aside the language being designed to offer readability and more robust shell scripting, the interactive shell itself is also designed around productivity.
+To do this, we wrote our own readline library.
+Below is an example of that library in use:

 [![asciicast](https://asciinema.org/a/232714.svg)](https://asciinema.org/a/232714)